Villa Rides

 Villa Rides is a 1968 American Technicolor Western war film in Panavision directed by Buzz Kulik and starring Yul Brynner as Mexican revolutionary Pancho Villa and Robert Mitchum as an American adventurer and pilot of fortune.
 The screenplay is based on the biography by William Douglas Lansford.
-The supporting cast includes Charles Bronson as Fierro, Herbert Lom as Huerta and Alexander Knox as Madero.
+The supporting cast includes Charles Bronson as Fierro, Herbert Lom as Huerta, and Alexander Knox as Madero.

 Plot

-Lee Arnold has to unexpectedly land his biplane in Mexico due to technical difficulties and here he hears both the Mexican army and the local peasant view on Pancho Villa: one seeing him as an outlaw, the other as a hero.
+Lee Arnold has to land his biplane unexpectedly in Mexico due to technical difficulties, and he hears both the Mexican army and the local peasant view on Pancho Villa—one seeing him as an outlaw, the other as a hero.

-A local family take him in and repair his plane and Arnold finds the daughter Fina attractive.
+A local family takes him in and repairs his plane, and Arnold finds the daughter Fina attractive.
 Mexican soldiers arrive and beat the men and rape the daughter.
 The father is taken to the village square and is to be hanged alongside a handful of other men, allegedly for helping Villa.
 Captain Ramirez chastises the crowd as he kicks the supporting stools from beneath each man in turn.
-He is interrupted by the father humming La Cucaracha and the crowd joining in the refrain.
-But suddenly a Maxim gun starts firing from a rooftop into the soldiers - but the father is not rescued from death.
+He is interrupted by the father humming "La Cucaracha", and the crowd joins in the refrain.
+Suddenly, though, a Maxim gun starts firing from a rooftop into the soldiers, but the father is not rescued from death.
 It is Pancho Villa and his men.

 Villa is puzzled by Arnold's presence.
-He discovers that he has been running guns to the soldiers and whips him with his money-belt.
-Arnold is placed with the "Colorados" the junior Mexican soldiers (the seniors have already been hung).
-They create a game where one of Villa's men Fierro (Bronson) tries to shoot them as they run in small groups to try to escape over a wall... all in the test are killed.
+He discovers that he has been running guns to the soldiers and whips him with his money belt.
+Arnold is placed with the Colorados, the junior Mexican soldiers (the seniors have already been hung).
+They create a game where one of Villa's men, Fierro (Bronson), tries to shoot them as they run in small groups to try to escape over a wall... all in the test are killed.
 Arnold tries to persuade Villa both to quit the game and make use of his plane.
 Villa lets one soldier escape and kills the rest.

-At night the men taunt the daughter (Fina) and one gets shot and is told "where are your manners... go outside to die".
+At night, the men taunt the daughter (Fina) and one gets shot and is told "where are your manners... go outside to die".
 Arnold explains she was raped earlier that day.
 Villa asks for a priest and marries her.

-The next day Arnold is asked to give a flying demonstration and teach Villa how to fly.
-Despite being a two-seater Villa goes off alone and manages a few seconds in the air without killing himself and his men all cheer his success.
+The next day, Arnold is asked to give a flying demonstration and teach Villa how to fly.
+Despite being a two-seater, Villa goes off alone and manages a few seconds in the air without killing himself, and his men all cheer his success.

-The next day Arnold takes Fierro up in the plane but he doesn't like it.
-They spot a troop train and the next day with the help of the plane they ambush the train.
+The next day, Arnold takes Fierro up in the plane, but he does not like it.
+They spot a troop train and the next day, with the help of the plane, they ambush the train.

-In the evening Villa marries another girl and explains he does it just to please them as "women like to get married".
+In the evening, Villa marries another girl and explains he does it just to please them, as "women like to get married".
 He explains he has married 11 times.
 The daughter goes to Arnold for solace.